 Where to go in India

-The mythical and eternal Northern India, full of contrasts with the Hindu temples, the large megalopolis with traffic jam and its colorful festivals, it is there that the greatest cultural shock awaits you.
+The mythical and eternal Northern India, full of contrasts with the Hindu temples, Indian monuments, the large megalopolis cities with traffic jams, and its colorful festivals, it is there that the greatest cultural shock awaits you.

-Prepare your itinerary:
+Prepare your itinerary